tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Load using `frts/ModelReseter` in the `renderModule` section of the load file.

-Will identify itself by the name `frts::ModelReseter`.
+Will identify itself by the name and type `frts::ModelReseter`.

 ### Point